qpdf/qpdf/README-windows.txt

    "gs.cmd" wrapper that forwards all arguments to one of the original binaries.
 Using "mklink" with "gswin32c.exe" is probably the best choice.

-Jian Ma <stronghorse@tom.com> has generously provided a port of QPDF that works with Microsoft VC6.
-Several changes are required, but they are well documented in his port.
-You can find the VC6 port in the contrib area of the qpdf download area.
-It may not always be up-to-date with the latest official qpdf release.

 External Libraries